 Published bottles save space and time by requiring only a single installation of each Windows application.
-However, some applications (those not properly designed for multi-user use) may perform erratically.
+However, some applications require specific CrossOver configuration options to work in that mode, and may perform erratically if those are missing.

 When a user accesses a published bottle, a 'stub bottle' will be created in their home account.
 Stub bottles contain a user's custom alterations to the bottle, and contain symbolic links that refer to most large files and directories in the published bottle.
 A stub bottle has the same name as the published bottle to which it refers.